felipendc/vicyos-hefftor-polybar/README.md

 ------

-***Pavucontrol is in the building!!!*** <br />
+***Pavucontrol is now in the building!!!*** <br />

 I got very happy when I managed to create this module made it work.
 Why?<br />
-I think, I've forgot to mention that I also have a Desktop and It's very handy, when it comes to switch between audio-output.<br />
+I think, I've forgot to mention that I also have a Desktop and this module is very handy, when it comes to switch between audio-output.<br />

-The reason I made a module for pavucontrol is because the system-tray its option or icon.<br />
+The reason I made a module for pavucontrol is because the system-tray doesn't have its option.<br />
 And I'm constantly switching the audio-output from Headset to the speakers.
-And as I said, I'm not the only one how uses the computer.<br />
+And as I said, I'm not the only one who uses the computer.<br />

 ![Demo](https://i.imgur.com/rgUo5ci.jpg)